17 Causes of Pedestrian Accidents

 If you walk in the street, you may block traffic and cause other issues.
 It isn’t worth discussing if it is legal to walk in the street – the fact is, doing this may result in you being struck by a car.

 Instead, you should make sure to stay on the sidewalk or other walking areas near the streets.
 By doing this, you have a better chance of avoiding being in a situation where you walk in an area where drivers aren’t paying attention or watching out for you.

 While many people walk to get where they need to go, exercise, and fun, it presents a hazard.
 If you happen to be hit by a vehicle, you may wonder what to do next.
-While this is probably going to be a confusing situation, there are some steps you should take.
+After a pedestrian accident ocurrs, while this is probably going to be a confusing situation, there are some steps you should take.

 Get Medical Attention